 Columbus was born in 1451 in the Republic of Genoa, Italy.
-As a child he evidently had little or no education as he didn’t learn to read and write until he was an adult.
+As a child, he evidently had little or no education as he didn’t learn to read and write until he was an adult.
 He first went to sea as a teenager participating in several trading voyages in the Mediterranean and Aegean seas.
 In 1476, he nearly lost his life when his ship was attacked by French privateers off the coast of Portugal.
 When his ship was burned, he was forced to swim to the Portuguese shore.
-Afterwards, he made his way to Lisbon, Portugal, where he eventually settled and married Felipa Perestrello, with whom he would have one son, Diego, in 1480.
-Soon afterwards his wife died and Columbus moved to Spain.
+Afterward, he made his way to Lisbon, Portugal, where he eventually settled and married Felipa Perestrello, with whom he would have one son, Diego, in 1480.
+Soon afterward his wife died and Columbus moved to Spain.
 There, he would sire a second son with Beatriz Enriquez de Arana. named Fernando, who was born out of wedlock in 1488.

 Columbus then participated in several expeditions to Africa where he gained knowledge of the Atlantic currents flowing east and west from the Canary Islands.
-Travel to India and China at the time was not only long and arduous, but also dangerous due to the Muslim domination of the trade routes through the Middle East.
+Travel to India and China at the time was not only long and arduous but also dangerous due to the Muslim domination of the trade routes through the Middle East.
 Portuguese explorers solved this problem by sailing south along the West African coast and around the Cape of Good Hope.
 But, Columbus had a different idea, believing that sailing west to reach the East would be quicker and safer.

-In search of a sponsor for the voyage he took his idea to Portuguese King John II in 1484, then to Genoa and Venice, Italy, but was rejected all three times.
+In search of a sponsor for the voyage, he took his idea to Portuguese King John II in 1484, then to Genoa and Venice, Italy, but was rejected all three times.
 He then approached the Spanish monarchy in 1486, who showed some interest but rejected the idea because they were in a war with the Muslims.
-For the next several years, Columbus continued to lobby several countries for their patronage but was not successful until the Spanish army captured the last Muslim stronghold in Granada in January, 1492.
+For the next several years, Columbus continued to lobby several countries for their patronage but was not successful until the Spanish army captured the last Muslim stronghold in Granada in January 1492.

-Shortly afterwards, the Spanish monarchs agreed to finance his expedition with Columbus’ contract stating he could keep 10 percent of whatever riches he found, would receive a noble title and would be awarded the governorship of any lands he should encounter.
+Shortly afterward, the Spanish monarchs agreed to finance his expedition with Columbus’ contract stating he could keep 10 percent of whatever riches he found, would receive a noble title and would be awarded the governorship of any lands he should encounter.

-On August 3, 1492, Columbus and his crew set sail from Spain in three ships: the Nina, the Pinta and the Santa Maria.
-After 36 days of sailing, Columbus and several crewmen set foot on an island in the present day Bahamas on October 12 and claimed it for Spain.
-There, he encountered a friendly group of natives who were open to trade with the sailors, and was intrigued by the bits of gold worn by the natives for adornment.
+On August 3, 1492, Columbus and his crew set sail from Spain in three ships: the Nina, the Pinta, and the Santa Maria.
+After 36 days of sailing, Columbus and several crewmen set foot on an island in the present-day Bahamas on October 12 and claimed it for Spain.
+There, he encountered a friendly group of natives who were open to trade with the sailors and was intrigued by the bits of gold worn by the natives for adornment.

-For months, Columbus and his men continued their journey, visiting the islands of Cuba and Hispaniola (now Haiti and the Dominican Republic) meeting with the leaders of the native population and looking for pearls, precious stones, gold, silver and spices.
+For months, Columbus and his men continued their journey, visiting the islands of Cuba and Hispaniola (now Haiti and the Dominican Republic) meeting with the leaders of the native population and looking for pearls, precious stones, gold, silver, and spices.
 During this time, the Santa Maria was wrecked on a reef off the coast of Hispaniola.
 With the help of some islanders, Columbus’ men salvaged what they could and built the settlement of Villa de la Navidad (“Christmas Town”) with lumber from the ship.
 Thirty-nine men stayed behind to occupy the makeshift settlement and Columbus, convinced his exploration had reached Asia, set sail for Spain with the two remaining ships.

 Returning to Spain in 1493, Columbus gave a glowing report as to how he had reached the islands just off the coast of Asia.
 Presenting the royal court with artifacts, Indians and a small amount of gold, he was warmly received.